The age-old question every business will face: do we build it or should we buy it?

 The numbers.

-The numbers are not on the side of build when it comes to PLS.
-From a time to value and cost perspective, buying a third party tool is the clear winner.
+The numbers are not on the side of building when it comes to PLS.
+From a time-to-value and cost perspective, buying a third-party tool is the clear winner.
 The only exception is if you are a very large enterprise where you have the means to staff a fully loaded internal team who will be responsible for not only the build but also ongoing dedicated maintenance.

 Let’s look at some examples